top of page

 2. Write consistently.
 Get started—and then keep the ball rolling.

-Shortfin Mako I photographed off Rhode Island.
+Shortfin mako I photographed off Rhode Island.